-Scott Wedgwood is a partner in our Family Law team and is based in the Brisbane office.
+Scott Wedgwood is a principal in our Family Law team and is based in the Brisbane office.
 He is a Queensland Law Society Accredited Family Law Specialist.

 ‘I began my career as an articled clerk while completing my degree.
 It was a terrific experience because I was exposed to all sorts of clients and other lawyers.
 Quite early on, I got to work on a lot of family law matters.
 I decided to specialise in that area, which I found interesting simply because it was one where people’s most personal life issues intersected with the law.
 I moved on to a boutique family law practice and then to a much larger firm, where I was lucky enough to work with some very clever lawyers and barristers, as well as with extremely sophisticated clients.
 It was at this stage that I really learned to approach property settlements from more than just a percentage division perspective.
 I became very interested in the taxation and stamp duty consequences of property settlements and the means to deliver an outcome beyond mere percentages.’